11-hacker-lab/rust_space_invaders/README.md

 * **Color Themes:** Full customization of colors for the player, enemies, and bullets.
 * **Remappable Controls:** Switch control schemes easily for a more comfortable gaming experience.
 * **Continuous Firing:** Hold down the attack key with a built-in weapon cooldown system.
-* **Zero-Lag Performance:** Extremely low memory footprint and high FPS thanks to Rust's zero-cost abstractions.
+* **Zero-Lag Performance:** Extremely low memory footprint thanks to Rust's zero-cost abstractions.

 ---